 - If your home or business is vandalized or burglarized

-Reasons that are on this list are not covered for during your travel.
+- The reasons that are on this list are not covered during your travel.
 However, to be on the safer side, you can purchase a special “cancel for any reason” coverage.

-As mentioned above already, high-risk sporting activities are somewhat like opening the door for death and welcoming him with a plate of oven fresh cookies thus considering this “self-inflicted” if ever an accident occurs.
-Nevertheless, there are insurance meant for such sports so if you’re into this kind of things, you must look for an insurance that covers this.
+As mentioned above already, high-risk sporting activities are somewhat like opening the door for death and welcoming him with a plate of oven-fresh cookies, thus considering this “self-inflicted” if ever an accident occurs.
+Nevertheless, there are insurance meant for such sports, so if you’re into this kind of things, you must look for insurance that covers this.

-If you have medical conditions, it is best to speak to your personal physician the risks you’re putting yourself into before traveling abroad.
-With that said, there are some companies who also sell pre-existing condition coverage meaning if you purchase this insurance and something happens to you while you are abroad and the cause is your medical conditions then you will be covered.
+If you have medical conditions, it is best to speak to your personal physician about the risks you’re putting yourself into before traveling abroad.
+With that said, some companies also sell pre-existing condition coverage, meaning if you purchase this insurance and something happens to you while you are abroad and the cause is your medical conditions, then you will be covered.

 Note: For pre-existing medical conditions, you must check with the travel insurance first what sort of occurrences they cover before purchasing.